 Inventory management.
 You get full control over the cash flow.
-You see the amount of raw materials, bills of materials and work orders.
-You can see the alerts in real time and see the sticking level.
+You see the number of raw materials, bills of materials, and work orders.
+You can see the alerts in real-time and see the sticking level.
 You can use the software for managing and forecasting reorders for the future.
-This helps you manage the production workflow and prevent any troubles that could lead to the cost loss.
+This helps you manage the production workflow and prevent any troubles that could lead to cost loss.

 Quality.
 Developers provide their clients with Quality Management Software that aims at meeting all the requirements from government and regulatory organizations.
 You have no duplicate or unnecessary data about inventory.